remycnl/BSQ--Find_Biggest_Square/README.md

 Compilation via Makefile

-      make                                             # compile all the files .c
+      make                                             # compile all the files .c and create the executable file

       make clean                                       # remove all the files .o